Updated July 25, 2023

 The common methods used in valuation are:

-- Discounted Cash Flow: In this method, cash flows are forecasted for a period of a minimum of five years.
+- Discounted Cash Flow: This method forecasts cash flows for at least five years.
 These future cash flows are then discounted at the current rate to the present value.

 - Transactions Approach: This approach is also called a precedent, and the valuation is derived by using the valuations of the companies that have been recently sold, acquired, or merged in a similar industry

-The use of these valuation methods depends on the sector in which the company operates.
-Often, a company is valued by using all these methods, and the average of these prices is considered.
+These valuation methods depend on the sector in which the company operates.
+Often, a company is valued using all these methods, and the average prices are considered.

 Q5.
 What is the Average PE Ratio of the S&P 500 Index?